angular/angular/aio/content/guide/testing.md

   region="fake-async-test-tick-new-macro-task-async">
 </code-example>

-And in some case, we don't want to trigger the new maco task when ticking, we can use `tick(milliseconds, {processNewMacroTasksSynchronously: false})` to not invoke new maco task.
+And in some case, we don't want to trigger the new macro task when ticking, we can use `tick(milliseconds, {processNewMacroTasksSynchronously: false})` to not invoke new maco task.

 #### Comparing dates inside fakeAsync()